-Participants will be instructed not to crush, split, or chew the tablets/capsules.
+Participants will be instructed not to crush, split, or chew the tablets except for Treatment F. Tablets in Treatment F will be administered crushed and mixed in applesauce.

 The exact clock time of dosing will be recorded.

 A qualified designee will be responsible for monitoring the administration of the assigned doses.
 A mouth check will be performed by the qualified designee to ensure that the participants have swallowed the study drug(s).
 Once a participant has finished the dosing water, the qualified designee will use a flashlight and a tongue depressor to check the participant's mouth.
 Participants' hands will also be verified to ensure that the study drug(s) was ingested.